Regular Deadline: Wed, Jan 22, 2020 at 5:00 pm (PST)

 Application fee is $25 through the regular deadline; $45 through the late deadline.
 Fees are waived for SFFILM members.
-All applicants will be notified of their status by email approximately three months from the final deadline.
+All applicants will be notified of their status by email within approximately three months from the final deadline.

-The SFFILM Westridge Grant is a fund that supports US-based, independent narrative feature films in the screenwriting or development/packaging phase.
+The SFFILM Westridge Grant is a fund that supports US-based, independent narrative feature films in the screenwriting phase.
 Grants are awarded twice annually to projects that address social issues and pressing questions of our time through creative and original storytelling.
 The SFFILM Westridge Grant is open to US-based filmmakers whose stories take place in the United States.

 A total of $200,000 will be granted annually through this program, with four or five $20,000–$25,000 grants awarded in each spring and fall.
 In addition to financial support, grantees receive a range of benefits through SFFILM’s comprehensive and dynamic artist development programs, as well as support and feedback from SFFILM and Westridge Foundation staff.